On the linear convergence of distributed Nash equilibrium seeking for multi-cluster games under partial-decision information: Introduction

 In contrast to noncooperative games, distributed optimization concerns a network of agents that collaborate to minimize the global cost function \cite{nedic2009distributed,zeng2017distributed,qu2018harnessing,li2020distri,li2019distributed_ijrnc,li2019distributed}.
 This problem is also an active research topic and has wide applications in resource allocation, machine learning, sensor networks, and energy systems \cite{bullo2009distributed}.
-Competition and cooperation among agents always coexist in many practical situations, such as health-care networks \cite{peng2009coexistence}, transportation networks \cite{shehory1998methods} and so on.
+Competition and cooperation among agents always coexist in many practical situations, such as health-care networks \cite{peng2009coexistence}, transportation networks \cite{shehory1998methods} and smart grids.
+For example, in smart grids, competition exists in energy management and energy market situations, while cooperation is reflected in economic dispatch.
 These practical situations may not be well modeled by only noncooperative games or distributed optimization problems.
-Inspired by the coexistence of competition and cooperation among agents, a multi-cluster (or multi-coalition) game was formulated in \cite{ye2018nash}.
+Inspired by the coexistence of competition and cooperation among agents, a multi-cluster (or multi-coalition) game was formulated in \cite{ye2018nash,ye2019unified,ye2020extremum,zeng2019generalized}.
 This game is conducted by multiple clusters (or coalitions), each of which is regarded as a virtual selfish player and aims to minimize its local payoff function.
 The agents in the same cluster are the actual players that cooperate within the cluster to optimize the payoff function of the cluster through communication via a connected graph.
-Then, a new NE seeking strategy was designed in \cite{ye2019unified} to reduce the communication and computation costs compared with that in\cite{ye2018nash}.
-In \cite{ye2020extremum}, the authors investigated the NE seeking problem of multi-cluster games without explicit expressions of the agents' local objective functions by an extremum seeking-based approach.
-Furthermore, a generalized NE seeking strategy was given for multi-cluster games with nonsmooth payoff functions, a coupled of nonlinear inequality constraint and set constraints \cite{zeng2019generalized}.